SketchTheDocs/blog/README.md

 # SketchTheDocs

-The _SketchTheDocs_ initiative is about exploring visual storytelling for tech from two perspectives:
+The _SketchTheDocs_ initiative is about exploring visual storytelling for tech from two perspectives.

  * #VisualizeIT = talks and workshops where you `Learn To Sketch`
  * #SketchTheDocs = content and tools where you `Sketch To Learn`